- A different place to different people

 The aim of this dissertation was to answer the question to what extent the impact of the level of deprivation in the neighbourhood of residence on residents' socio-economic outcomes is conditional upon neighbourhood-specific social contacts and interactions, residential histories, household configurations, and relocation destinations after urban renewal.
 The empirical chapters showed that the magnitude of the impact of neighbourhood level of deprivation on individual socioeconomic outcomes is rather variable and that not every modifier is of equal importance.
 Neighbourhood effects arise under specific conditions and circumstances: these effects are not homogeneous across different residents within a neighbourhood, but mainly depend on the specific individual residential histories and household configurations.

-2. The conditionality of neighbourhood effects upon social neighbourhood embeddedness (Embargo until 24 March 2019)
+2. The conditionality of neighbourhood effects upon social neighbourhood embeddedness (Embargo up to and including 24 March 2019)

-3. Lingering and temporal neighbourhood effects (Embargo until 24 March 2019)
+3. Lingering and temporal neighbourhood effects (Embargo up to and including 24 March 2019)

-4. Neighbourhood effects for different household configurations over the life course (Embargo until 24 March 2019)
+4. Neighbourhood effects for different household configurations over the life course (Embargo up to and including 24 March 2019)

-5. Socio-economic consequences of forced relocation (Embargo until 24 March 2019)
+5. Socio-economic consequences of forced relocation (Embargo up to and including 24 March 2019)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.